-Finally, Halloween is right around the corner.
-If you’re anything like us, you’ve already been scouting out decorations for both inside and outside your home since August.
-As Halloween stores begin to crop up in every strip mall and formerly empty storefront, you’ll start to see tons of outrageous Halloween yard decorations everywhere.
-However, just because you see them doesn’t mean you have to buy them.
-By shopping and decorating carefully, you can keep it classy and outfit your yard with stunning decor that is both classic and fun.
+If you’re anything like us, you’ve already been scouting out Halloween decor sales since August.
+As Halloween stores crop up in every strip mall, you’ll start to see tons of outrageous Halloween yard decorations.
+However, just because you see them doesn’t mean you have to buy them (unless, of course, that’s your jam).
+By doing your homework, you can keep it classy and outfit your yard with stunning decor that is both classic and festive.

 The truth is, less is more when it comes to decorating, even for this stereotypically kitschy holiday.
-With a few tips and tricks, you can incorporate spooky and scary decor in your yard without making it look like the Halloween aisle at Party City.
+With a few tips and tricks, you can incorporate spooky and scary decor in your yard without making it look tacky.

 Halloween wouldn’t be the holiday we all know and love without a little bit of creepiness.
 Creativity is key here — there’s a way to add in a little fear factor without purchasing giant plastic vampires and skeletons.
 We love these glow-in-the-dark hanging bats that you can install on your front porch or across low-hanging trees.
 For more nefarious-looking bats, check out this set from Amazon that you can hang from trees and tresses or stick right to the exterior of the house.